DevART36/100-days-of-code/log.md

 **Thuoghts**
 I am absent for 2 days beacuse of my glitchy internet but I manage to learn some linux distro things.
 I learned now how to use icons from fontawesome for my project.

+# Day 15: January 18, Monday

+**Today's Progress**

+Day 15 of #100DaysOfCode in #freeCodeCamp
+Still working for my 3rd Project , I applied flexbox a lot on this and fixing some bugs .
+I add the url of the Youtube video to the iframe tag, but my internet is so slow so it does not show.
+Hope to finish this tommorow.
+Whish me luck. https://t.co/RhTklNVcOH

+**Thuoghts**
+I'm struggling in this project but I will finish it no matter how it takes.
+I hope I will finish this tommorow.